Skip to main content

 The Being an Islander Documentary was produced in Cambridge and in Siphnos, Greece, between October- December 2021.

-Filming of the BAI documentary started in Cambridge 5-10 October 2021, with an array of interviews, including our Deputy Director for Collections and Research, Dr Neal Spencer and Professor Marcos Martinon -Torres, of the Department of Archaeology & McDonald Institute for Archaeological Research.
+Filming of the BAI documentary started in Cambridge 5-10 October 2021, with an array of interviews, including Professor Marcos Martinon -Torres, of the Department of Archaeology & McDonald Institute for Archaeological Research.

-Filming of the BAI documentary started in Cambridge 5-10 October 2021, with an array of interviews, including our Deputy Director for Collections and Research, Dr Neal Spencer and Professor Marcos Martinon -Torres, of the Department of Archaeology & McDonald Institute for Archaeological Research.
+Filming of the BAI documentary started in Cambridge 5-10 October 2021, with an array of interviews, including Professor Marcos Martinon -Torres, of the Department of Archaeology & McDonald Institute for Archaeological Research.

 Dr Bouras on set of the BAI documentary, Siphnos, November 2021.